RobinBrouwer/bootstrap_flash_messages/README.md

 ## Usage

-You need [Twitter Bootstrap](http://twitter.github.com/bootstrap/components.html#alerts) for the styling and close button.
+You need [Twitter Bootstrap](http://twitter.github.com/bootstrap) for the styling and close button.
 You can still use it without Bootstrap, but you need to style it yourself.
+This gem uses the [Bootstrap alerts](http://twitter.github.com/bootstrap/components.html#alerts).

 All flash messages are defined inside config/locales/flash.en.yml.
 They are nested like this: